-Beneficiaries: The Programme supports Non-Governmental Organizations in Greece with long experience in the provision of services to migrant population.
-The direct beneficiaries of the Programme are the asylum seekers and more specific vulnerable groups such as unaccompanied children, elderly people, victims of trafficking or/and torture.
-Apart from accommodation and food the SOAM beneficiaries receive medical coverage and psychosocial support.
+Beneficiaries: The Programme supported Non-Governmental Organizations in Greece with long experience in the provision of services to migrant population.
+The direct beneficiaries of the Programme were the asylum seekers and more specific vulnerable groups such as unaccompanied minors, elderly people, single parents-families.
+Apart from accommodation and food the SOAM beneficiaries received medical care, hygiene supplies, legal counselling, interpretation, and psychosocial support.

-Objectives: The Programme aims at increasing the number of Shelters for asylum seekers in Greece but also improving the living standards for their time of stay until their asylum applications is examined by the Greek Authorities.
-Additionally, the Programme promotes the cooperation among NGOs, Authorities and the broad society.
+Objectives: The Programme aimed at increasing the numbers of reception centres managed by NGOs for vulnerable asylum seekers, but also improving the living standards for their time of stay until their asylum applications are examined by the Greek Authorities.
+Additionally, the Programme promoted the cooperation among NGOs, Authorities and local communities.

 Duration of funded activities: IOM managed the project from December 2012 until September 2017.
 The selected project promoters were NGO consortia that run 4 facilities- three in Athens and one in Patras, Peloponnese- from September and until the final day of programme eligibility, April 2017.
 SOAM project had an original budget of 4.9 million euro and was refinanced in order to secure maximum duration of the above mentioned facilities.